when setting up your own business in competition with a former employer

 Preliminary Note by Lawrence Rodkin, Partner, Simon Rodkin Litigation Solicitors, Bloomsbury, London WC1 and Finchley, London N12

-This is a preliminary note and is no substitution for the taking of detailed legal advice.
+This is an introductory note and is no substitution for the taking of detailed legal advice.
 However, this article does provide focus to one of the potential key issues which may arise when an employee is setting up his/her own business in competition to the business of his former employer.

 It is not uncommon for employees to wish to set up their own business, in competition to their employer.

-They may feel that they are successfully making profits for their current employers and that they are not being rewarded enough for their efforts or that the true value of their work is not appreciated by their employers.
+They may feel that they are successfully making profits for their current employers and that they are not being rewarded enough for their efforts or that the real value of their work is not appreciated by their employers.
 Additionally, they may feel that they no longer wish to be subject to the control of an employer.
-This situation is fairly common.
+This situation is relatively common.

 Employers do endeavour to protect their business by non-competition covenants, some of which are drafted in fairly onerous terms.

 These will typically prevent a member of staff from setting up a competing business for a certain period and within a specified geographical area.
-Further covenants may endeavour to prevent employees within a certain period from soliciting clients/customers of the employment business and also seeking to entice away staff members.
+Further covenants may endeavour to prevent employees within a specified period from soliciting clients/customers of the employment business and also seeking to entice away staff members.

 Employee non-competition covenants are only legally enforceable if considered by the Court to be reasonable.
 They are presumed to be unreasonable and hence unenforceable.
 This is the starting point.